leorivas35/agora-rivas/README.md

 <h1 align="center">Hi 👋, I'm Leo</h1>
-<h3 align="center">Software Engineer who finds cooperation as a path to connect with other beings.
+< p> A software engineer who finds cooperation as a path to connect with other beings.
 Leo enjoys playing the harmonica, reading, and whatever challenge brings a reward to his brain.
 There's more about Leo.
-Please send him a message.</h3>
+Please send him a message.</p>

 - 🔭 I’m currently working on my portfolio named **AgoraRivas**